onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 Beginning with the 'Frankfurt' release of ONAP, the documentation structure has changed and the support of submodules was removed.
 Although large parts of this guide are valid for earlier releases, the relevance has been limited.

+If you plan to contribute to the ONAP community and you want to submit changes to a specific project later on, please refer to the `Linux Foundation Release Engineering Documentation <https://docs.releng.linuxfoundation.org/>`__ and the `ONAP Developer Wiki <https://wiki.onap.org>`__ to get information about all the prerequisite details.

 -------------------------------------------------------------------------------